SalesTim/tech-hub/src/app/nocode/README.md

   }
 </style>

-## What are No-Code Solutions and Teams Templates?
+## What are No-Code Solutions?
-`No-Code Solutions` are applications built using the [SalesTim API](/api/) but without requiring a strong technical background, such as apps built on top of the [Microsoft Power Platform](https://docs.microsoft.com/en-us/learn/powerplatform/), especially [PowerApps](https://docs.microsoft.com/en-us/powerapps/powerapps-overview) and [Power Automate](https://docs.microsoft.com/en-us/power-automate/getting-started).
+`No-Code Solutions` are applications built using the SalesTim app and its provisioning and governance engine.

-See [Use the SalesTim API with Power Platform](/power-platform/) for more information.

-In addition, at the core of the SalesTim Platform, `Teams Templates` are a combination of two elements:
+At the core of the SalesTim Platform, `Teams Templates` are a combination of two elements:
 - A team template, describing the structure and contents of a team.
 - A governance policy that may include security and compliance rules.

-These templates may be:
-- Created by yourself and saved in your private corporate catalog for your internal use
-- Public and accessible from the Microsoft Teams [Template Store](https://store.salestim.com)

 Through these teams templates, end-users can create ready-to-use and full-featured teams, customized to perform a specific business activity, such as:
 - Project management